 Near where I live in Santa Barbara is Montecito.
 Last December there was a disastrous mudslide after a rainstorm washed over the hillsides that were scorched in the Thomas Fire.
 The mudslides destroyed over 100 homes and there were multiple casualties.
 The area that was most heavily devastated was along a flood plain surrounding a creek.
 It’s at times like these we can hope that the people who have had damage done to their homes have insurance to help them, it can’t bring back their possessions or make them better but hopefully, it can help with any repairs that need to be sorted out.
 People who do have insurance don’t know that there are different versions of it that can be suited more to them, it is best to look around and find the best home insurance so you know you are fully covered when needed, simply insurance talks about the difference between ho3 and ho5 insurance policies, helping you make that important decision.

 Since the disaster, there has been a campaign to “Rebuild Montecito,” with many properties in the flood plain being retrofitted to minimize further damage.
+In the wake of severe rainstorms, those with blocked guttering run the risk of sustaining damage to their homes through leaks that this could cause.
+Acting appropriately beforehand, by enlisting services from the likes of Clean Pro Gutter Cleaning Knoxville, can help to mitigate the problem by ensuring that the guttering is not going to be susceptible to damage in the event of such a storm.
 However, there is not a grand vision for a future that is more ecologically sustainable that creates walkable communal spaces.

 Montecito is one of the most exclusive communities in the entire nation.
 Much more so than previous places I have discussed.